 Y2012 and total number of invoices per year.

-Q. Get the month of invoices and the total amount that was invoiced for that month.
+Q. Get the year and month of invoices and the total amount that was invoiced for that year and month.

 If you’ve completed all of these CONGRATULATIONS!
 You’re proficient and fluent enough in SQL now to complete a significant portion of analytic and transactional queries.